jhauschild/sphinx_cfg_options/test.rst

 You can also link to the configs with :cfg:config:`Vehicle` and :cfg:config:`Car`, and to individual parameters like :cfg:option:`Vehicle.fuel` or :cfg:option:`Car.fuel`;
-they latter two point to the same definition in this case.
+the latter two point to the same definition in this case.

 Of course, a new config can also define it's own parameters in addition to using the `include`.
 Also, note that the include is recursive, as shown in the following example.